zhenxuantan/tp/docs/DeveloperGuide.md

 * 1a.
 User keys in an invalid criterion.
     * 1a1.
 System displays an error message about invalid criterion.
 Use case ends.

+**Use case (UC11): Mark a task as done**

+1. User requests to list tasks.
+2. System shows a list of tasks.
+3. User keys in an index.
+4. The task of specified index in task list is marked as done.

+   Use case ends.

+**Extensions**

+* 1a.
+User keys in an invalid index.
+    * 1a1.
+System displays an error message about invalid index.

+  Use case ends.

 *{More to be added}*